ecomclub/ecomplus-store-template/README.md

 | `4`  | Sort by creation date, new products appear first |

 ##### Search items samples
+The example below is a simple implementation of a list of trending products:

 ```html
 <div class="row _ecom-el" data-type="items" data-size="6">